rage/cyber-security-base-19/data/module-4/part-2/index.md

 The course consists of 5 parts.

-To pass the course you need XXX points out of XXX.
+To pass the course you need 81 points out of 95.

 #### Before starting the course